SyncfusionExamples/How-to-customize-the-segment-color-based-on-the-Y-value-in-WinUI-Charts-/README.md

-# How to customize the segment color based on the Y value in WinUI Charts(SfCartesianChart)
+# How to customize the segment color based on the Y value in WinUI Chart (SfCartesianChart)

 This article explains how to set the different colors for the chart column segments based on its Y value in the [WinUI charts](https://www.syncfusion.com/winui-controls/charts).